LispCookbook/cl-cookbook/iteration.md

  1       2       3
 ```

-By setting the `cdr` of the last element to the list itself, we make it reccur on itself.
+By setting the `cdr` of the last element to the list itself, we make it recur on itself.

 A notation shortcut is possible with the `#=` syntax: